citp/privacy-policy-historical/x/xm/xml/xml-sitemaps.com.md

-> *The following text is extracted and transformed from the xml-sitemaps.com privacy policy that was archived on 2007-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071214201213id_/http%3A//www.xml-sitemaps.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the xml-sitemaps.com privacy policy that was archived on 2008-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080603121338id_/http%3A//www.xml-sitemaps.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - XML Sitemaps
+# Privacy Policy - XML Sitemaps Generator

 ## XML Sitemaps Privacy Policy